copsahl/Quack/README.md

 Good enough to create a frankenstein data structure that is utterly useless.

-## Will their be possible updates or different itterations of the quack that would be semi useful?
+### Will their be possible updates or different itterations of the quack that would be semi useful?

 Maybe.

+### Should Tom teach the quack in his Data Structures class?

+Of course.